 So we’ve got the light, slightly click-baity titles at the top of the funnel, followed by detailed guides on planning a trip and then finally how Extraterrestrial Escapes can help you book your dream trip.
 Then, at some point after the trip, the “aftercare” would be ideas for future holidays (in this case, Saturn – although how they built hotels on a gas planet isn’t quite clear…)

 Tools like BuzzSumo are a great way to find out what’s already working.
 Find out what sort of articles are popular and engaging in your niche.
 You can judge this based on social shares, but more specifically on what sort of content important influencers are sharing.

-However, you obviously don’t just want to copy what’s already being done.
+However, you obviously don’t just want to mimic other campaigns, and use their copy.
 Instead, use existing content as a starting point for topics.
 You should aim to put a different spin on the topics or target them to a different niche.
 For instance, Extraterrestrial Escapes might have found out that articles about luxury trips to Mars have been trending.
 So when they write their article, they instead focus on how you can have a great time on Mars, but at a lower cost.

 Another strategy is to make existing content better.
 Take a topic that’s already doing well and write a more detailed, focused article.
 Perhaps Extraterrestrial Escapes have seen “3 things you have to do when visiting Mars” and know they can easily blow it out of the water by creating a longer, more detailed list.
 This is called the Skyscraper method.
 Take your competitor’s garden sheds and build them up into the Empire State Building.